bitplane/simple9p/README.md

 Use `-r` for read only.

 Without a dir, 9d serves the platform's filesystem root: `/` on Unix-like and RISC OS systems, or a path above the volumes elsewhere.
-Platform volume namespaces are rediscovered whenever their root is listed.

 The default address for a network server is `tcp!localhost!564`.
 Use `-p -` for stdio or `-p stream!path` for an existing device like a serial